amitrazz/smart-finance-dashboard/CONTRIBUTING.md

 - [@amitrazz](https://github.com/amitrazz)

-# Contributing to Smart Finance Dashboard
+# Contributing to Smart Finance Dashboard.

 Thanks for your interest in contributing!
 Please follow these guidelines: